CSTR-Edinburgh/merlin/egs/slt_arctic/s1/README.md

 Generate new sentences
 ----------------------

-To generate new sentences, please run below script:
+To generate new sentences, please follow below steps:

+Step 1: Run either demo voice or full voice. <br/>
-./text_to_speech.sh
+Step 2: ./text_to_speech.sh